Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: DeSSL: Unbiased semi-supervised learning

 \subsection{Does the DeSSL risk estimator make sense?}

-There are different ways to interpret the DeSSL method.
 The most intuitive interpretation is that by debiasing the risk estimator, we get back to the basics of learning theory.
-As mentioned above, there is also a close relationship with the method of control variates.
-Moreover, DeSSL can also be interpreted as a control variate on the risk's gradient itself in order to reduce its variance and improve the optimisation scheme.
+This way of debiasing is closely related to the method of control variates \citep[Chapter 8]{mcbook} which is a common variance reduction technique.
+The idea is to add an additional term to a Monte-Carlo estimator with a null expectation in order to reduce the variance of the estimator without modifying the expectation.
+Here, DeSSL can also be interpreted as a control variate on the risk's gradient itself and should improve the optimisation scheme.
 This idea is close to the optimisation schemes introduced by \citet{johnson2013SVRG} and \citet{defazio2014saga} which reduce the variance of the gradients' estimate to improve optimisation performance.
+As a matter of fact, we study the gradient's variance reduction of DeSSL in Appendix \ref{theroem_validation}.

-Another interesting way to interpret DeSSL is as a constrained optimisation problem.
+\looseness=-1 Another interesting way to interpret DeSSL is as a constrained optimisation problem.
 Indeed, minimising $\hat{\mathcal{R}}_{DeSSL}$ is equivalent to minimising the Lagrangian of the following optimisation problem:

 The idea of this optimisation problem is to minimise the complete case risk estimator by assessing that some properties represented by $H$ are on average equal for the labelled data and the unlabelled data.
 For example, if we consider entropy-minimisation, this program encourages the model to have the same confidence on the unlabelled examples as on the labelled ones.